ipspace/netlab/docs/caveats.md

 ## Cisco IOS

 * Cisco IOSv release 15.x does not support unnumbered interfaces.
 Use Cisco CSR 1000v.
+* Cisco CSR 1000v does not support interface MTU lower than 1500 bytes or IP MTU higher than 1500 bytes.

 ## Cumulus Linux in ContainerLab